QuantConnect/Lean/readme.md

    > Process new order requests; either using the fill models provided by the algorithm or with an actual brokerage.
 Send the processed orders back to the algorithm's portfolio to be filled.

  - **Realtime Event Management** (IRealtimeHandler)
    > Generate real-time events - such as the end of day events.
 Trigger callbacks to real-time event handlers.
-For backtesting, this is mocked-up a works on simulated time.
+For backtesting, this is mocked-up to work on simulated time.

  - **Algorithm State Setup** (ISetupHandler)
    > Configure the algorithm cash, portfolio and data requested.
 Initialize all state parameters required.